 I didn’t know what to expect before the visit to Cu Chi tunnels.
 Though I did know in general about the guerrilla war that the locals waged against the American army for a long time in these forests.

 The informed guide, the various displays and models put up, the documentary shown, made for an excellent experience.
-But what was thrilling was to enter one of the tunnels – a sanitised version of course – to crawl through imagining the lives of soldiers who lived and waged a war from here.
+But what was thrilling was to enter one of the tunnels – a sanitized version of course – to crawl through imagining the lives of soldiers who lived and waged a war from here.

 Vietnam has many more thrilling experiences.
 What was useful before our trip was this comprehensive Vietnam packing list.
 Not all things can be done and places visited in 2 weeks in Vietnam, but the above made it to my list to remember.

 Pin it for later!

 Have you visited Vietnam?
-What has your been your favourite place or experience there?
+What has been your favorite place or experience there?